Skip to content

 7. Set the Claim Status:

-• Ready for Export to prepare to export
+• Ready for Export: ready to be exported to ClinicAid

 8. Click the Advanced tab

-9. Ensure the Required fields are filled out appropriately or make any changes (Note: Service Location and MSP Facility Number will auto-populate from clinic settings)
+9. Ensure the Required fields are filled out appropriately or make any changes (Note: Service Location and MSP Facility Number will auto-populate from Settings)

 10. Save the claim